sailfishapps/ThrowawayDemos/Working/InitialPickerDemo3/README.md

 This app demos an "initial picker" similar to that used in the Jolla People App

-Basically it filters a model based on the selected initial letter.
-It:
+It filters a model based on the selected initial letter, thus:

 a) reduces the need to scroll through long lists